 Forget about heavy foundation or cover-up.
 They can clog pores and worsen acne.
 Instead, stick to tinted sunscreen and use concealers as needed.
-For those with acne prone skin, stick to non-comedogenic (tends to block pores) products.
+For those with acne-prone skin, stick to non-comedogenic (tends to block pores) products.
 And make sure to remove your makeup before you sleep.

 Minimize physical exfoliation

 Friction from masks can cause micro tears in the epidermis.
 Harsh exfoliation (shedding of dead skin cells) with scrubs can worsen this.
 Exfoliation is important for healthy skin, so stick to chemical ingredients like AHAs.
-Cleansers are a great option, but limit in-leave treatments to once weekly or few times monthly to minimize skin irritation.
+Cleansers are a great option, but limit in-leave treatments to once weekly or a few times monthly to minimize skin irritation.

 Jing (Jenny) Liu, MD is the Chief of Dermatology at Hennepin Healthcare